hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514354v1-wirelessmathbench-a-mathematical-modeling-benchmark-for-llms-in-wire.md

 ---
 layout: default
-title: WirelessMathBench: A Mathematical Modeling Benchmark for LLMs in Wireless Communications
+title: "WirelessMathBench: A Mathematical Modeling Benchmark for LLMs in Wireless Communications"
 ---

 # WirelessMathBench: A Mathematical Modeling Benchmark for LLMs in Wireless Communications